junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean nods with a small smile.
 "Alright then."

-He brushes Cas's shoulder on his way out.
-He isn't even on his way.
+He brushes Cas's shoulder on his way out -- Cas isn't even on his way.

 <br>